montagestudio/firefly/README.md

 Contributing
 ============
-- Run the specs (`npm test`) at the project's root and make sure there is no `jshint` errors and all spec tests pass successfully.
+- Run the specs (`npm test`) at the project's root and make sure there are no `jshint` errors and all specs pass successfully.

-  Note: make sure there is no firefly session running prior running the test.
+  Note: the binary dependencies are compiled for Linux instead of OS X so when running `npm test` on a non-Linux platform it will attempt to SSH into a VM to run the tests.
+If you get the error `VM must be running to open SSH connection` then run `npm start` and try again.

   Note: there is a dummy spec called `_disable-logging-spec.js` (the `_` prefix causes it to be run first), that hides the logging while running the tests.